-With the restitution policy, you are given free choice of your health provider and have to pay the bill yourself.
-You then need to send your bill to your insurance company in order to be reimbursed.
+With the restitution policy, you are given the freedom to choose your health provider and have to pay the bill yourself.
+You then have to send your invoice to your insurance company to get reimbursed.
 Depending on your contract, the reimbursement will be anywhere from 70–80% of what the company determines is the fairest price for that treatment.
 This policy is slightly more expensive due to its relative freedom.

-With an in–kind policy, your insurer has a network of professionals they have agreements with.
-When you go to these providers, the insurance company pays your bills directly.
-However, if ever you choose to go to a provider not included in the contract, you’ll have to pay for the treatment up front and get reimbursed later.
+With an in-kind policy, your insurer has a network of professionals they have signed agreements with.
+When you contact these providers, the insurance company pays your bills directly.
+However, if you ever choose to go to a provider not included in the contract, you'll have to pay for the treatment upfront and get reimbursed later.
 This reimbursement is optional and depends on the health insurer.

-If you would like to get coverage for more extensive medical treatments, such as dental care or physical therapy, you can purchase extra insurance (aanvullendeverzekering).
+If you wish to get coverage for more extensive medical treatments, such as dental care or physical therapy, you can purchase extra insurance (aanvullendeverzekering).
 Additionally, you can set your own deductible (eigen risico).
-This deductible is an annual amount you have to pay yourself before your insurance covers any costs and is limited at a maximum of 385 euros per year.
+This deductible is an annual amount you should pay before your insurance covers any costs and is limited to a maximum of 385 euros per year.
 This excludes services such as appointments with your general practitioner and maternity care and is not required if you have no medical costs for the year.
 The monthly price of your health care depends on how much extra insurance you purchase and how high you set your deductible.

-If you are not from the EU/EEA and are planning to visit European universities, you will need travel insurance.
-College Life Insurance provides a low-cost Schengen visa insurance providing you with health insurance coverage within the Schengen area.
+If you are not a citizen of the EU/EEA and are planning to visit European universities, you will need travel insurance.
+College Life Insurance provides low-cost health insurance and visa coverage that ranges from 1 to 365 days.
+This covers luggage, repatriation, search & rescue, trip cancellation, and 24/7 assistance along with emergency medical treatments in cases of illness and accidents while abroad.
 You can get your certificate immediately by applying for it online.

 Health Insurance Allowance

 One aspect of making health insurance affordable for all entails government stipends to help cover the monthly premiums.
-The Dutch government is luckily very committed to helping individuals get affordable health care, and it works in your favor to be able to apply for this stipend.
-That's why it's important to know if you are eligible for this benefit, and if so, how to apply for it.
+The Dutch government is committed to help individuals get economical health care, and it works in your favour to be able to apply for this stipend.
+So you should find out if you are eligible for this allowance and the application process for this stipend.

 Getting health insurance here is a considerable investment which can be unaffordable for many.
-One of the greatest aspects of health insurance in the Netherlands is that there is zorgtoeslag (healthcare allowance).
-This is a monthly subsidy provided by the government to compensate citizens for their healthcare expenditures.
+One of the best aspects of health insurance in the Netherlands is healthcare allowance (zorgtoeslag).
+The government provides this monthly subsidy to compensate citizens for their healthcare expenditures.
 The government does this to ensure that all citizens can afford healthcare.
 Currently, the healthcare allowance is set at 104 euros per month.
 This, however, depends on your income level.
 This subsidy is paid to your Dutch bank account every month before the end of the month, several days before your health insurance premium is taken from your bank account.
-Please note that this is not automatically done for you when you sign up for health insurance.
+Please note that this is not automatically done when you sign up for health insurance.
 You must apply for healthcare allowance on the Dutch government website.

 There are plenty of suppliers of health insurance in the Netherlands.
 Maybe even too many.
-That means that sometimes it can be really hard to compare which supplier is best for you and decide which is offering the best deal for you.
-Especially because many of these websites are in Dutch.
-It's important that you get a healthcare provider that serves your needs best.
+So it can be hard to compare and decide which supplier to pick, especially because many of these websites are in Dutch.
+Choose a healthcare provider that serves your needs best.

 We recognize that health insurance is difficult to find for international students.
-We hope to have helped you find the best insurance at the best price all in one place!
+We hope this helps you find the best insurance at the best price in one place!
 Feeling overwhelmed and disoriented by this whole process?
-Don’t worry!
+Don't worry!
 If you have any questions, feel free to reach out to us.